Have no idea where to start when it comes to undertaking a source analysis for HSC Modern History?

 - Is source primary or secondary?

 - Who created the source?

-Source D is a primary source created during World War 1 by the Australian Government as part of the recruitment effort.
+Source D is a primary source created during World War I by the Australian Government as part of the recruitment effort.

 - Why did the author create the source?

-- Was it to document an event, write a historical summery on an event, give their opinion and/or to sway an audience?
+- Was it to document an event, write a historical summary of an event, give their opinion and/or to sway an audience?